django-stars/frontend-docs/docs/api/sendingRequests.md

 ### ~~prepareBody~~

-function that will convert data to String or FormData before sending HHTP request.
+A function that will convert data to String or FormData before sending HTTP request.
-In general this functoin is already implemented and u can use it only in really specific cases
+In general this function is already implemented and you can use it only in really specific cases.

 ```javascript
 function(body, isMultipartFormData){